 We are thrilled to welcome you April 14-19 at the Hyatt Regency Minneapolis and hope your time here is both productive and memorable.
 It would be our pleasure to host Central States again in the future.

 Warm regards,

-A handwritten signature in black ink that reads "Melvin Tennant".
+A handwritten signature in black ink that appears to read "Melvin Tennant".

 Melvin Tennant, CAE

 President & CEO

 Meet Minneapolis